UlyssesInvictus/cs182-elevator-project/README.md

 # cs182-elevator-project
-Reinforcement learning to speed up elevator queue times.
+AI learning to speed up elevator queue times using Reinforcement Learning and Monte Carlo simulation.
 For Harvard CS 182 final project.

-Two main files?

-- Pacman reinforcement learning system.
-From Berkeley's CS 188 materials.
-- Elevator simulator, providing game system for Pacman code.
+The main files are located in `/elevator`, and external related files are in the root of the repo.

+Suggested parameters are listed here.
+Full parameters are described in final project report:

+- RL: `python elevator.py -a rl -t200 -n100 -q`
+- naive: `python elevator.py -n500 -q`
+- MC: `python elevator.py -a monte -n50`